WHEN PARENTAL ETHNOTHEORIES CLASH

 There are plenty of articles and posts and whole books on raising babies and young children the Danish way.
-They will explain how an emphasis on forest schools and a play-based structure affords children opportunities to learn empathy, teamwork and social skills – all values that egalitarian Danes prioritize for their society as a whole.
+They will explain how an emphasis on forest schools and a play-based structure affords children opportunities to learn empathy, teamwork, and social skills from a young age.
+All values that egalitarian Danes prioritize for their society as a whole.
 But when I went looking for material on the distinctions regarding parenting teens here or there, I found gaps in the code.
-Not as much on the interwebs.
+Not as much published out there on the interwebs.
 So we have had to process on our own.
 Write our own handbook – as American parents in Denmark, for now.
 We’re trying.
 Hard.
 Every day.
 Even on Saturdays.

 And I am not here to debate which way is better or easier or creates “happier” kids.
 We’re still in the crucible.
 It remains to be seen.
-But, I can hold up the mirror and share a few of the things that have surprised us and shocked us.
-Things that have pushed us, jarred us and made us adapt as we move outside of our box, learning to parent teens and tweens in Denmark.
+But, I can hold up the mirror and share a few of the things that have surprised us and even shocked us.
+Things that have pushed us, jarred us, and made us adapt as we move outside of our box, learning to parent teens and tweens in Denmark.

-There has been ONLY one time that I have experienced an official discouraging of said nakedness.
-It was at the public Harbor Bath, an outdoor lifeguarded swimming structure mid Copenhagen canal, that we frequent in summer.
+There has been ONLY ONE time that I have experienced an official discouraging of said nakedness.
+It was at the public Harbor Bath, an outdoor lifeguarded swimming structure mid-Copenhagen canal, that we and most of the city frequent in summer.

 A nearby stag party attendee had accepted a challenge to jump off the top platform au naturel.
-He was quickly thwarted by the Harbor Bath lifeguard’s request to don some trunks per the rules.
+He was quickly thwarted by the Harbor Bath lifeguard’s request to don some trunks per the sign with the rules.
 The willing stag complied.
-Danes like rules.
-That is until he reached the top where he immediately dropped trou and jumped in bits a-flying.
+Danes do appreciate rules.
+That is until he reached the top where he immediately dropped trou and jumped in, bits a-flying.
 Danes also like breaking rules on occasion.
 Oh well.
 When in Denmark.
-What would have been shock, now only bemusement.
+What would have been shocking, is now only bemusement.
 We’ve been conditioned.

 To be honest, it’s kind of refreshing.
 At the beach or the pool, my tween daughter is exposed to a wide range of bodies in all shapes and sizes.
 It’s normal.
 No big deal.
 To me, it is a positive for her.
 And for our teen boys.